bjeavons/drupal-heists/slides.md

 * @benswords on Twitter

 ---
+.image .imagetext .hackers

-## story time
+## agenda

-% all of the following based on real stories
+* how you got hacked
+* why the hack
+* what to do about it

+% goal take some mystery out of hacks, give overview of proactive & reactive, forensics & tools

 ---
+.testpattern

+% begin with a story, its a tragedy

+---
+.disclaimer

+The following is based on actual events.
+Only the names, locations and events have been changed.

+% this and other examples actually happened

+---
+.image .hero

+% meet our hero

+---

+### workin' on your website

-## you're working on your website
+% here is our hero, working on the website

 ---
 .image .php